rjleveque/NuuRefugeTsunami/geoclaw_run/README.txt

 is used rather than shallow water equations.
 See
     https://www.clawpack.org/installing.html
     https://www.clawpack.org/bouss2d.html
+The file setenv.sh is a sample of some environment variables that need to be set to use the Boussinesq solver.

 For general information on running GeoClaw, see the documentation at
     https://www.clawpack.org/contents.html#using-the-fortran-codes